 We already knew others who had experienced EP placements, some of these in which children had returned to the birth family.
 We found it useful to discuss the advantages and disadvantages of EP and again, it brought home to us that for the child, it was a win-win situation in difficult circumstances.
-Through much discussion between my husband and I we became more and more convinced that EP was the right path for us.
+Through much discussion between my husband and me, we became more and more convinced that EP was the right path for us.

 Waiting for a placement

 Once we’d been approved the waiting game began.
 We prepared the room in advance, to some extent to prepare our daughter.
 We placed a cot in the room, explaining that hopefully soon we would be fostering a baby and that they would need somewhere to sleep.
 It was important to us that our daughter was prepared for an arrival beforehand, as we knew we would only get a limited amount of notice.
 We had ensured that the concept of EP had been explained to close family, who supported our decision with reservations as they worried about the emotional pain for us if the child did not stay.
 Over a period of about six months, we received information and declined interest in many children.
 This felt difficult, as it had when searching for our daughter.
-But as then, we knew it was important to find the child that fitted our family, so that we could ensure that we were the best fit for the child’s needs too.
+But then, we knew it was important to find the child that fitted our family so that we could ensure that we were the best fit for the child’s needs too.
 There were also children in whom we expressed more interest, only to wait in tantalising silence and then hear nothing, or learn that they had been placed with another family.
 This was frustrating, but being a great believer in fate, we felt that the right child would come at the right time.